 Importantly, the settled connection arrangement has now been confirmed to be (essentially) the same arrangement already commented on in our 30 April 2020 correspondence.
 We do not consider that we can contribute anything further to the limited observations already recorded in that same correspondence; again, maintaining that it is for commercial developers, such as AWFL, to satisfy themselves that they are meeting the applicable legal/regulatory obligations associated with any proposed connection to the NITS.
-The October and December Memos demonstrate that AWFL has (rightly, it seems) [Footnote 4: For the avoidance of doubt, we confirm that we make no comment (either way) as to the merits of any advice relayed in the October/December Memos] sought professional advice on these matters.
+The October and December Memos demonstrate that AWFL has (rightly, it seems)4 sought professional advice on these matters.